triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 #### `-H <string>`

-Specifies the header that will be added to HTTP requests (ignored for GRPC requests).
+Specifies the header that will be added to HTTP requests (ignored for gRPC requests).
 The header must be specified as 'Header:Value'. `-H` may be specified multiple times to add multiple headers.

 #### `--grpc-compression-algorithm=[none|gzip|deflate]`

 Specifies the compression algorithm to be used by gRPC when sending requests.
-Only supported when grpc protocol is being used.
+Only supported when gRPC protocol is being used.

 Default is `none`.